commfish/southeast_pink_salmon_preseason/README.md

 Option #1 is saved in the file model_summary_table2 and option #2 is saved in the file model_summary_table3 (in the [`results/summary`] folder).

 #### 4_diagnostics.R
-This script is used to explore the best model (based on the lowest one-step-ahead MAPE and group discussions).
+This script is used to explore the best model (based on the lowest one-step-ahead MAPE and group discussions using the raw CPUE).
 The outputs include model_summary_table4_*best_model*.csv.
 This csv files includes the residuals, hat values, cook's distance values, standardized residuals, and fitted values that are used to create the diagnostic figures catch_plot_pred_m*xx*.png, fitted_m*xx*.png, general_diagnostics_m*xx*.png, and influential_m*xx*.png.
 In addition, the top of the script outputs the lack of fit test (Bonferroni p-values), and the lack of fit curvature test.

 The top of the script needs to be updated each year.